Time Of My Life: World Premiere Reviews

 "Alan Ayckbourn's new play is a discouraged comedy for sextet, or more precisely (like a well-known piece by the composer Elliott Carter) for three semi-detached duos.
 Those are the senior Strattons, Gerry and Laura; their smooth-talking, unreliable son Glyn and his off-and-on wife Stephanie; and the arty younger son Adam with his innocently punkish girl Maureen.
 There are also some wild cards, a restaurateur and four of his waiters (all played by a single actor), for everything happens in the Strattons' favourite local restaurant.

 The central occasion, the core of the play, is Laura's 54th birthday party.
 In a sense, the play goes nowhere; instead it expands in ripples fore and aft, but always returning to its base.
-Ayckbourn likes to play formal games, and
+Ayckbourn likes to play formal games, and Time of My Life is highly regimented.
+Not only do all its events take place at three different tables in that restaurant, but the Janus-faced chronology - more complicated than Sondheim's in Merrily We Roll Along - is strictly apportioned.

 Adam and Maureen are traced backwards from the party through several dates to their first accidental meeting; Glyn and Stephanie's uneasy lunches run forward, through Laura's widowhood, to their inevitable split.
 Laura and Gerry are seen only in "real time", in successive moments of the party - though we glimpse the beginning of that only at the end.